zaksabeast/PokemonRNGGuides/guides/tools/en/init-seed-stock.md

 At the "Continue" screen of the game, before your character picture loads, you can see a clock.
 Thanks to the clock needles position, we are going to be able to find our _initial seed_.
 The idea is to check a certain number of clocks (between 8 and 10), without restarting the game, in order to get the seed value.

 Since each seed is generated when you launch the game, checking the clocks needs to be done without restarting the game.
-You can simple leave the "Continue" screen by pressing **B**.
+You can simply leave the "Continue" screen by pressing **B**.

 ![](https://i.imgur.com/2Nh45HB.gif)